tsundoku/CCNAnotes/README.md

 TCP and UDP

 **3. Network**
-Can route by IP address
+can route by IP address

 **2. Data link**
-Can route by MAC address
+can route by MAC address

 **1. Physical**
-Electrical signals
+physics, electrical signals